State preparation with parallel-sequential circuits: Acknowledgments

-\prlsection{Acknowledgments}We thank Ignacio Cirac, Guillermo Gonz\'alez-Garc\'ia, Khadijeh Sona Najafi, Adam Smith, and Georgios Styliaris for insightful discussions.
+We thank Ignacio Cirac, Guillermo Gonz\'alez-Garc\'ia, Khadijeh Sona Najafi, Adam Smith, and Georgios Styliaris for insightful discussions.
 The research is part of the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.
 ZYW acknowledge funding from the German Federal Ministry of Education and Research (BMBF) through EQUAHUMO (Grant No. 13N16066) within the funding program Quantum Technologies—From Basic Research to Market.
-ZYW also acknowledge DoE ASCR Accelerated Research in Quantum Computing program (awards No. DE-SC0020312 and No. DE-SC0025341).
+ZYW also acknowledges support from the U.S.~Department of Energy, Office of Science, Accelerated Research in Quantum Computing, Fundamental Algorithmic Research toward Quantum Utility (FAR-Qu).
 DM acknowledges support from Novo Nordisk Fonden under grant numbers NNF22OC0071934 and NNF20OC0059939.
 The numerical calculations were performed using the ITensor.jl~\cite{itensor} and PastaQ.jl~\cite{pastaq}.